sam-github/swirl/README.txt

 * Vortex

-A previous attempt at Swirl had attempted to bind Vortex into lua.
+A previous attempt at Swirl had attempted to bind Vortex into Lua.
 However, the pervasive multi-threaded nature of Vortex proved to difficult to deal with.
 I had to attempt to make Vortex look single-threaded to the Lua interpreter.
 This was quite difficult because Vortex is heavily callback based, but the callbacks